regulus79/regulus_mtgamejam_2023/README.md

-# regulus_mtgamejam_2023
+# The Velvet Crystal
-Name TBD

-#Licensing
-This game is liscensed under the MIT license, as presented in the file named LICENSE.
+Regulus's submission to the 2023 Minetest Game Jam

+Recover the lost crystal and bring the light back into the world.

+## Licensing

 All of the code, textures, and sounds are authored by me.

-All of the sounds were generated using LMMS; however, I did not use any of the included drum or instrument samples.
+This game code is licensed under the MIT license, a copy of which is contained in the file named LICENSE.

+The textures, sounds, and any other media other than the code are licensed under the CC0 license.